The Best Photography Print Mediums

 Photographs can be printed on a special canvas material, then wrapped and stapled to an inexpensive wooden frame.

-Some artists offer their work printed on canvas as they are generally less expensive to produce, but unfortunately do not possess a lot of vibrancy or clarity.
+Some artists offer their work printed on canvas because they are generally less expensive to produce, but unfortunately they do not possess a lot of vibrancy or clarity.
 The texture of the canvas tends to wash out the fine details in an image, and they are generally not considered fine art for photographic purposes.

 Dye-Sublimated Metal Prints